Novel Transformations of PbTiO3 with Pressure and Temperature

 We investigated the behavior of lead titanate (PbTiO$_3$) up to 100~GPa, both at room temperature and upon laser heating, using synchrotron X-ray diffraction combined with density functional theory (DFT) computations.
 At the high pressure–temperature ($P$–$T$) conditions produced in laser-heated diamond-anvil cells, PbTiO$_3$ dissociates into PbO and TiO$_2$, consistent with our DFT computations showing that decomposition becomes enthalpically favored above 65~GPa.
 In contrast, on room temperature compression, PbTiO$_3$ persists in the tetragonal $I4/mcm$ phase up to at least 100~GPa.
 Laser heating produces distinct PbO phases: a compressed form of $\alpha$-PbO and a previously unreported $\delta$-PbO polymorph, both of which transform to $\beta$-PbO on decompression.
 The calculations predict that $\alpha$-PbO undergoes pressure-induced band gap closure, metallizing above 70 GPa, whereas the $\delta$ and $\beta$ phases remain semiconducting with a band gap above 1~eV even at megabar pressures.
 The experimental and confirming theoretical results reveal an unanticipated dimension of the behavior of PbTiO$_3$, showing that distinct equilibrium and metastable phases can be stabilized along different $P$–$T$ synthesis paths.

 Perovskite oxides (ABO$_3$) exhibit diverse functionalities ranging from superconductivity to ferroelectricity~\cite{Zhang2023advances}.
 Lead titanate (PbTiO$_3$), a classic ferroelectric, is widely studied for prototypical device applications~\cite{Baudry2017,Shin2018,Moret2002,Yoon1993,Kim1995,Zhang2013,Kanda2012,Okuyama1991}.
-The symmetry breaking and loss of the inversion center, driven by Ti~\(3d\)–O~\(2p\) hybridization and Pb–O covalency~\cite{Cohen1990,Cohen1992}, result in a spontaneous polarization that stabilizes the tetragonal phase with a high Curie temperature of 763~K~\cite{Shirane1956,Yoshiasa2016,Peng1991}.
+Early work by Shirane \textit{et al.} established its ferroelectric phase transition near 760~K using X-ray and neutron diffraction~\cite{Shirane1955}, while Burns \textit{et al.} demonstrated soft-mode behavior using Raman spectroscopy~\cite{Burns1970PRL}.
+These lattice instabilities result in a spontaneous polarization that stabilizes the tetragonal $P4mm$ phase with a high Curie temperature of 763~K~\cite{Shirane1955,Yoshiasa2016,Peng1991}, above which the cubic $Pm\bar{3}m$ phase remains stable up to the melting temperature near 1558~K~\cite{Grabmaier1976}.
+The seminal work by Cohen identified the role of Pb–O hybridization in stabilizing ferroelectricity~\cite{Cohen1990,Cohen1992}.

-Compression of tetragonal (\textit{P}4\textit{mm}) PbTiO$_3$ was first reported to suppress ferroelectricity near 12~GPa~\cite{Sanjurjo1983}, consistent with a competition between long-range Coulomb interactions and short-range repulsion~\cite{Cohen1992,Posternak1994,Cochran1960}.
-Subsequent studies combining diffraction and theoretical analysis revealed more complex behavior, including a pressure-induced morphotropic boundary at cryogenic temperatures that enhances the piezoelectric response~\cite{Wu2005,Ahart2008}, as well as predictions of reentrant ferroelectricity~\cite{Kornev2005B}.
-Room-temperature Raman and X-ray studies confirmed the $P4mm \to I4/mcm$ transition near 18–20~GPa and suggested a recovery of a polar $I4cm$ state between 37–50~GPa based on improved fitting profiles~\cite{Janolin2008}.